macnetic/faust/gen_doc/faq.md

 	terminate called after throwing an instance of 'std::runtime_error' what():  Error in update_lambda: S (the Faust) contains nan elements in at least one of its matrices, can't compute lambda.
 	Aborted

+\note This error case has been fixed (without disabling the normalization) by the [3.16.0 FAµST version](https://faust.inria.fr/fa%c2%b5st-3-16-0-fix-of-the-hadamard-512x512-factorization-in-float-single-precision/) (which exceptionally computes the 2-norm of matrices in double precision when the single precision failed).
+So don't be suprised if you're unable to reproduce this error.
+However the fix is only available on the 2020 backend of the hierarchical PALM4MSA algorithm.
+So you can reproduce it anyway if you set the 2016 backend instead in hierarchical function arguments.

 Fixed case: